Events API

 Scaling

-- Scale to Zero: Instances scale down to 0 when there are no events
+- Scale to Zero: When there are no events, instances scale down to 0

-- Auto-scaling: Automatic scaling based on event processing volume
+- Auto-scaling: Automatically scales out based on event processing volume